-My phone showed 6 am but I was till in Dallas time, I got up from my under the cloud like comfy covers at Four Seasons Hotel San Francisco and glanced at my daughter who was still sleeping soundly.
+My phone showed 6 am but I was still in Dallas time, I got up from my under the cloud-like comfy covers at Four Seasons Hotel San Francisco and glanced at my daughter who was still sleeping soundly.
 Trying not to make too much noise I changed into my pants and t-shirt and headed out the door.
 I made my way downstairs and tiptoed through the hallway from the lobby to the terrace where all the meeting rooms and conference suites were to catch a glimpse of the sunrise.
-Downstairs the city was barely waking up and the Yerba Buena gardens was in view.
+Downstairs the city was barely waking up and the Yerba Buena gardens were in view.
 The terrace with its potted lemon trees and relaxed seating though quiet this morning was a nice place gathering place for drinks and chitchat.

 The settlement was arranged in the Spanish style around a plaza that remains as the present day Portsmouth Square which today is a part of Chinatown.
-Yerba Buena Garden, is a little urban oasis, much like Central park but in a much smaller scale.
+Yerba Buena Garden, is a little urban oasis, much like Central Park but on a much smaller scale.
 It was steps away from Four Seasons Hotel San Francisco and this morning I had it to myself except for a couple of people practicing taichi, a jogger and a lone man meditating.

 Guest Rooms and Suites at Four Seasons Hotel San Francisco

 We had an executive suite that had a king bed with expansive windows that opened up to city views.
-There was a living area with a sofa that converted into a bed, a huge flat screen TV and all the necessary modern amenities.
-The marble bathroom was clean and ultra spacious with L’occitane bath minis that reminded me of our trip to Provence a few years ago.
+There was a living area with a sofa that converted into a bed, a huge flat-screen TV and all the necessary modern amenities.
+The marble bathroom was clean and ultra-spacious with L’occitane bath minis that reminded me of our trip to Provence a few years ago.
 We made ourselves coffee in the Keruig while everyone got ready.

-The Den features live music and craft cocktails every third Thursday from 5:30-8:30pm.
+The Den features live music and craft cocktails every third Thursday from 5:30 to 8:30pm.
 The event pays homage to San Francisco’s original speakeasies and parlors.
 Food, Wine & Friends are intimate wine dinners with the best wineries in the region.
 Held every fourth Thursday, they incorporate a wine-pairing dinner from the culinary team at MKT along with the winemaker as the host.

-Why kids love Four Seasons
+Why our kids love Four Seasons

 There is no doubt adults appreciate the luxuries at Four Seasons Hotels and Resorts but the kids love it too.
 There is no additional charge for children 18 years old and under occupying the same guest room with parents or guardians as along as space permits.
-If you provide the hotel staff with the names and ages of the children in your party, they have complimentary amenities waiting for them like child-size bathrobes, children’s toiletries, pool bags, they sometime even have little scavenger hunts planned for the little travelers.
+If you provide the hotel staff with the names and ages of the children in your party, they have complimentary amenities waiting for them like child-size bathrobes, children’s toiletries, pool bags, they sometimes even have little scavenger hunts planned for the little travelers.
 Our kids love these little amenities!

-Where to eat
+Where to eat in San Francisco

 We like to start our day with a fabulous breakfast at MKT Restaurant and Bar at the Hotel with views of the city and plane trees.
-As we wait for our order of lemon ricotta pancakes, custom made omelette and egg benedict, we plan our short but sweet visit to the city.
+As we wait for our order of lemon ricotta pancakes, custom made omelet and egg benedict, we plan our short but sweet visit to the city.
 San Francisco Chinatown is the largest Chinatown outside of Asia as well as the oldest Chinatown in North America.
 It is one of the top tourist attractions in San Francisco.